TruePeople/TruePeople.SharePreview/Readme.md

 ﻿# TruePeople.SharePreview
 Share previews with people that don't have a login to your Umbraco environment!
-It works for both multi lingual and non multi lingual environments :)
+It supports multi-cultural and single-culture sites.

 ## Installation
 Install the package via Nuget or download it from Our.Umbraco.